Contact Us

 Tuesday 18th June 2024 | Blog written by Jon Duell, OiQ Route Engineer

-Determining reliable cable ampacities for marine High Voltage Cables is currently the subject of significant industry and academic reassessment in order to optimize the operation (ampacity), design (cross-sectional area) and subsequent efficiency, longevity, CAPEX and profitability of both submarine power cables and their dependencies (Enescu et al, 2020).
+Determining reliable cable ampacities for marine High Voltage Cables is currently the subject of significant industry and academic reassessment in order to optimise the operation (ampacity), design (cross-sectional area) and subsequent efficiency, longevity, CAPEX and profitability of both submarine power cables and their dependencies (Enescu et al, 2020).
 Ampacity models can be elaborate, and inaccuracies are increasingly based on the uncertainty in environmental inputs.
 A stark example is the role of ambient temperature at cable depth, which, due to the scale of cables and the inaccessibility of the seafloor, is commonly estimated at a static 15 °C. Static estimates neglect significant spatial and temporal differences anticipated along a cable’s length (> 80km AC, >300km DC) over time, especially on longer (25 yr) timescales.
 They also neglect the attenuation of the ambient temperature signal to the cable burial depth, which moderates the ambient temperature dynamics depending on the depth and thermal properties of the sediment (Muller et al, 2016; Worzky, 2009; Meisner, 2015).

 Fortunately, oceanographic models incorporating ocean bottom temperature are increasingly available in developed areas and achieve more representative coverage and spatiotemporal resolutions for cable applications without the requirement for project specific site measurements.
 Figure 1 shows that mean monthly ocean bottom temperature varies significantly across transects approximating the typical locations of transmission infrastructure on the Northwest European Shelf.
 For three case-study transects Figure 2A demonstrates how unrepresentative the 15°C assumption can be in addition to the importance of bathymetric depth control on annual ocean bottom temperature variability.